leesaye/project-23-marc-copy/deliverables/D1/planning.md

 Most busy adults suck at maintaining their relationships.
 Life moves fast; staying in contact and up to date on relationships is difficult—you forget about birthdays, and in the blink of an eye, it's been 6 months since you saw one of your longtime best friends or business partners.
 Personal CRM connects multiple platforms of contacts and data to keep up-to-date with everything on one hub.
 Use cases include inputting contacts/aggregating socials (LinkedIn, Whatsapp, etc.), scoring contacts, automating birthday and anniversary reminders, and AI-driven insights/analytics.
 The system as a whole will be mobile-first with the web app as a browser extension, but our project/MVP will focus on the web app portion with the potential for mobile app development.

-As such, Personal CRM targets two core problems: the greater loneliness epidemic, and the problem of humans only being able to properly maintain < 100 relationships at a time..
+As such, Personal CRM targets two core problems: the greater loneliness epidemic, and the problem of humans only being able to properly maintain less than 100 relationships at a time.

 ---
 #### Q2: Who are your target users?

-The target users are busy professionals in the age range of 22 to 45 that primarily work in the tech industry.
-These are people that value relationships but are too overwhelmed with the demands of their fast-paced careers to maintain the relationships that often got them where they are in the first place.
+The target users are busy professionals in the age range of 22 to 45 who primarily work in the tech industry.
+These are people who value relationships but are too overwhelmed with the demands of their fast-paced careers to maintain the relationships that often got them where they are in the first place.
 Being tech-savvy young individuals they are seeking tools that automate the tedious task of keeping up with these connections as well as a way to quantify the value of relationships within their social circle.

 Persona: Busy Susan
-Susan is a 40 year old Marketing Executive based in Berlin.
+Susan is a 40-year-old Marketing Executive based in Berlin.
 She often travels to meet with many clients and partners throughout Europe.
-Due to having an extensive network, she struggles to maintain all these relationships as she is constantly on an airplane often without network connection and also has to balance her main job role of creating marketing campaigns and conducting market research.
+Due to having an extensive network, she struggles to maintain all these relationships as she is often on an airplane without network connection and also has to balance her main job role of creating marketing campaigns and conducting market research.
 Susan is highly organized and loves tools that streamline her life.
 She’s looking for a personal CRM that automates the tedious manual task of keeping up with the things going on in her wide circle of connections as well as a tool that assesses the quality of her relationships so she can keep on top of the relationships that matter.

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdxy3egDpYwu-a6aYdJcLyZQsnm6C7areOE-rEpnT3TlnaPuC66XxxuhXO_u-LHuQHmiIwkx0cSXJr4bPYnxYGGMaMe_HhBz8CdRR4qsY-6rn5wUgdK_pB_OfprZvsypgJeoZwDzQ?key=IDnHbsF_JwSuty_r_71HsnVx)